gamesbook/protograf/docs/source/customised_text.rst

 :doc:`protograf <index>` offers four similar, but differing, ways to this.

 The first is through directly "embedding" the text as part of a shape.
 The :doc:`Customised Shapes <customised_shapes>` section has many examples showing how, for example, properties such as *label_text* or *heading_text* can be used to display text at predefined locations relative to where the shape is positioned.
-Such text has the advantage that it automatically "moves" when the shape is repositioned; but it cannot really be styled.
+Such text has the advantage that it automatically "moves" when the shape is repositioned; but the styling options for such text are limited.

-The other three ways make use of the ``Text`()`` command as described below.
+The other three ways make use of the ``Text()`` command as described below.
-These ways require you to identify exactly where on a page (or card) the text must be appear.
+These ways require you to identify exactly where on a page (or card) the text must appear.
 In the case of HTML-type text, many more styling options also exist.

 .. _textProperties: